Here's what the steps look like to learn Python in the best way possible:

 6. Ask for Help

-Don't hesitate to ask for help from your seniors or online communities.
-The coding community is one of the best communities, so don't think that it's a small silly issue, just ask.
+Don’t hesitate to ask help from your seniors, colleagues, and online communities.
+The coding community is one of the best out there, and no issue is small or silly.

-Now with the rise of AI tools, it's so much easier to ask questions and get answers.
+With how accessible AI tools are now, it’s much easier to ask question and get answers.

 7. Leverage AI

-The recent advancement in AI has made AI tools so much more reliable for learning Python.
-Try to use these tools to explain your code, identify errors, understand error messages, and fix code.
+AI is getting better with each passing day, and this means it’s a reliable resource for learning Python.
+You can use AI to explain your code, identify errors, understand error messages, and even fix your code.

 8. Join Communities

 There will come a time when you will question your decision to learn Python.
-No matter how much you desire to code, you will encounter this.
+No matter how determined you are, this will happen.

-You can also ask for feedback on your code and provide feedback on theirs - the best thing about the Python community.
+You can also give and get feedback on your code and projects (probably the best thing about the Python community).

 Best Resource to Learn Python

-If you need a proper pathway and enjoy a hands-on approach to coding, Programiz PRO is the right resource for you.
+If you need a proper pathway and enjoy getting hands-on when learning to code, Programiz PRO is the right resource for you.

 Programiz PRO